Tera-hertz Explorer

 The Tera-hertz Explorer (TEREX) mission is a planned orbiter and lander that will be carrying a terahertz sensor to the surface of Mars to measure the oxygen isotope ratios of various molecules in the Martian atmosphere.
 The objective of the mission is to understand the chain of chemical reactions that resupply the atmosphere with carbon dioxide.

 The lander, TEREX-1, was originally supposed to launch as a piggyback with another payload during the July 2020 Mars launch window, but this has subsequently been delayed to 2022 and then to the mid 2020s.
 As of September 2017, no official launch arrangement with a primary mission had yet been reached.
-The spacecraft will orbit Mars for a short while before landing the instrument on the surface.
+The spacecraft will orbit Mars briefly before landing the instrument on the surface.
 A dedicated orbiter, TEREX-2, was planned for launch in 2024.
-It will conduct a global survey of the Martian atmosphere and surface for water and oxygen levels.
+It will conduct a global survey of the Martian atmosphere and surface, focusing on water and oxygen levels.

 The mission is being developed by Japan's National Institute of Information and Communications Technology (NICT), and the University of Tokyo Intelligent Space Systems Laboratory (ISSL).
 The project is based on a past proposal named FIRE (Far InfraRed Experiment), which was a sensor intended for JAXA's cancelled MELOS Mars orbiter.

 If successful, it will be Japan's first successful Mars spacecraft since the ill-fated Nozomi mission.